test-prof/test-prof/guides/before_all.md

 let(:user) { @user }

-it "when user is admin" do
+it 'when user is admin' do
   # we modified our object in-place!
   user.update!(role: 1)
   expect(user).to be_admin
 end

-it "when user is regular" do
+it 'when user is regular' do
   # now @user's state depends on the order of specs!
   expect(user).not_to be_admin
 end